What do I look for?

 Another room where you may find bed bugs is the living room.
 Couches and recliners are common spots for midday naps, which means prime real estate for bed bugs.
 Check the edges around the bottom of the sofa.
 Look beneath and behind cushions, and along the seams.
 Inspect coffee tables and decorative furniture.
 If you have a recliner, check behind the chair’s footrest and beneath the seat.

 Armed with this information, visual detection of bed bugs is possible.
-However, this inspection method is only 50% accurate.
-When you bring in our trained canine scent detection teams that accuracy rises to 95%!
+However, this inspection method is only 40% – 50% accurate.
+When you bring in our trained canine scent detection teams, that accuracy can rise to 95%!

 Don’t risk a false positive and pay for treatment you don’t need.
 Or worse, a false negative that allows the infestation to grow!
 Contact Pronto today to learn more about our scent detection and bed bug control services.